 How many poles do I use?
 I almost always start with 1 or 2 and rarely do I go more than two.
 Only a couple times do I use 4 poles.
 Usually, if I have to use 4 poles, I only use them for a few days and only with a horse that is extremely pacey and low headed.
 I would recommend that you start with 1 pole and begin the pole work once you have gotten the other prerequisites down (I discuss this in my first dvd).
 See how your horse does with 1 pole.
 If there is no change, try 2 poles or a higher pole, such as a log, fence post, or cavaletti.

 How far apart do I space them if I use more than 1 pole?
 It depends on the horse.
 In many ways, this isn’t a science.
 The goal is to get the horse to change the pattern of his footfalls.
 For many horses, this just means getting them to have to move their feet differently to avoid stepping on the poles.
 For taller horses, use poles that are farther apart.
-I used to space poles out only 3-4 feet apart, but now I recommend starting with poles 8-10 feet apart.
+I usually start with the poles 8-10 feet apart.

 How long are my sessions of pole work?
 It depends on the horse’s progress, but most are less than 30 minutes of actual pole work and many are less than 20 minutes.
 Some end up being only 5 minutes long if the horse makes progress after struggling for a while.
 You know your horse and you don’t want him to get frustrated.
 This is very easy to do, even for me.
 Take time to break up the pole work with relaxation training, backing up, standing still, and whatever other things your horse knows how to do.